Having the conversation

-It can be really helpful chatting to a counsellor - speaking to an independent person about their issues can help them look at the situation objectively, particularly if they speak to someone skilled at helping them talk and trained in assessment.
+It can be helpful for your loved one to chat to a counsellor.
+Speaking to an independent person about their issues can help them look at the situation objectively, particularly if they speak to someone skilled at helping them talk and trained in assessment.

 The stigma associated with gambling addiction might make it difficult to seek help but speaking to a professional online can make that step feel less daunting.

 Email counselling is great when your loved one need answers to questions but don't need an immediate response.
-They may prefer this service because they want to make changes on their own and just need to check in with someone, or they may like having time to consider your thoughts and write them down when they have time to sit down and reflect on what they want to say.
+They may prefer this service because they want to make changes on their own and just need to check in with someone, or they may like having time to consider their thoughts and write them down.

 b) Phone support